scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/5-future-skills-mission-recommendations.md

 ---
 layout: default
-title:  "The Future Skills Mission’s Recommendations"
+title:  "The Future Skills Mission’s recommendations"
 category: future-skills-action-plan
 summary: "How we build on the Enterprise and Skills Strategic Board’s Future Skills Mission."
 index: 50